 An NHI number is assigned to each person at their first use of health and disability services.
-The NHI system has been in place since the 1990s as the system used to issue NHI numbers and record person identity and demographic information.
+The NHI system has been in place since the 1990s as the system used to issue a NHI number and record a person's identity and demographic information.
 The NHI number is the primary key used to associate people with their health information.